dasmuli/Scrub2/README.md

 The app can be found [here](http://tazrabbaz.com/Scrub2/Scrub2.htm).

 The app should work without further installation.
-It will use a php / DB server hosted on 1 & 1, Germany.
+Using the link above, it will synchronize to a php / DB server hosted on 1&1, Germany.

 <img src="http://tazrabbaz.com/Scrub2/Media/ScreenshotScrub2_Cards.png"
 alt="Screenshot of card list" width="400"/>